JakeDyme/DymeRules/README.md

 5. Convert into simple implications.
 Since there must be at least two facts to build an implication, (LOCATION:Home) falls away.
 It can be said that when (LOCATION) is (Shop) then (SHOES) are (open) since every time we're at the shop, our shoes are open this implies that our shoes are open BECAUSE we're at the shop.
-We can therefore build animplication from this.
+We can therefore build an implication from this.
-We do the same for all other repititions.
+We do the same for all other repetitions.
-The final ruleset emerges as:
+The final rule-set emerges as:
 - if (LOCATION:Shop) then (SHOES:open)
 - if (SHIRT:t-shirt) then (SHOES:open)
 - if (SHOES:open) then (SHIRT:t-shirt)